passziff/2011-edition/DEVLOG.md

 ### Part 3: Go Go Gadgets!

-New equipment and utility items for different playstyles, including alternate takes on features added much later in Minecraft.
+New equipment and utility items for different playstyles, including backports and alternate takes on features added much later in Minecraft.

 #### Crystal